DevSecOpsSG/remove-secrets/README.md

-# devseccon2018
+# remove-secrets

-This project is for DevSecCon2018 workshop
+This project is for remove-secrets workshop

 Presentation Slides: